 Photo of David S. Miller

 David Miller is a partner in the Tax Department.
 David advises clients on a broad range of domestic and international corporate tax issues.
-His practice covers the taxation of financial instruments and derivatives, cross-border lending transactions and other financings, international and domestic mergers and acquisitions, multinational corporate groups and partnerships, private equity and hedge funds, bankruptcy and workouts, high-net-worth individuals and families, and public charities and private foundations.
+His practice covers the taxation of financial instruments and derivatives, private and public REITs, cross-border lending transactions and other financings, international and domestic mergers and acquisitions, multinational corporate groups and partnerships, private equity and hedge funds, bankruptcy and workouts, high-net-worth individuals and families, and public charities and private foundations.
 He advises companies in virtually all major industries, including banking, finance, private equity, health care, life sciences, real estate, technology, consumer products, entertainment and energy.

-David is strongly committed to pro bono service, and has represented more than 200 charities.
-In 2011, he was named as one of eight “Lawyers Who Lead by Example” by the New York Law Journal for his pro bono service.
+David is strongly committed to pro bono service, and has represented more than 500 charities.
+In 2011, he was named as one of thirteen “Lawyers Who Lead by Example” by the New York Law Journal for his pro bono service.
 David has also been recognized for his pro bono work by The Legal Aid Society, Legal Services for New York City and New York Lawyers For The Public Interest.

 On July 11, 2023, the Senate Finance Committee released an open letter to the Digital Asset Community asking a variety of questions in connection with possible future legislation.
 Public comments must be emailed to the Senate Finance Committee staff at responses@finance.senate.gov by September 8, 2023.
 The questions are related to the following nine general areas.